 Daily or mixed substance use needs medical supervision for a safe recovery start.

-Both approaches aim to resolve deep emotional wounds but use different ways
+Both approaches aim to resolve deep emotional pain, release trauma, and create inner harmony.

 We believe you are not your mistakes.
 Not your past.
 Not your addiction.
 You are still worthy of healing, peace, and love.